 5 Online Masters Degree Programs Available in Gerontology

-The number of people in the United States over the age of 65 is expected to top 72 million... by 2030.
+The number of people in the United States over the age of 65 is expected to top 72 million by...
+2030.
 That means there will continue to be high demand for people who are trained to meet seniors' unique health needs.
 In addition, fields such as post-retirement financial planning, recreational programs for seniors, and elder law will continue to grow.

-As an interdisciplinary major, studying online for a master degree in gerontology usually requires you to take courses from a number of different areas such as nursing, nutrition, business, psychology, physical therapy, and sociology.
+As an interdisciplinary major, studying a masters in gerontology online usually requires you to take courses from a number of different areas such as nursing, nutrition, business, psychology, physical therapy, and sociology.
 No matter what area of gerontology you focus on, it is important to have a clear understanding of the aging process including biological and psychological changes, common medical conditions, the role of social interactions, and cultural traditions that influence how an individual deals with growing old.
 Most professionals working in the field will also need to have a good understanding of public programs such as Medicare and Medicaid.
 Being prepared to deal with end-of-life issues is also essential.

 When looking for an online master degree program, consider the type of program you want to enroll in.
 Some schools focus on geriatric research and preparing students to go into academics while others focus on how to practically apply knowledge and skills in professional settings.
 Identifying your long-term goals will help you determine which school is right for you.